AndresMGA/harmonica_react/README.md

 # <AudioPlayer\>
 ```
-    This component plays the mp3 files, and triggers the update function in App every 50ms when playback is active
+    This component plays the mp3 files, and triggers the update
+    function in App every 50ms when playback is active.

     It has handler fuctions for its subcomponents
       - playHandler